Financial Reporting Basics

 Now you know my secret if you are a fellow CFO providing consulting services.
 Everything I do can always be traced back to The Owner’s Core Four™.

-One of those tools is my unique financial reporting packages.
+One of those tools is my unique financial reporting package.
 In any financial relationship, I build a comprehensive set of financials so that I can better understand the business.

 Why do I do this if every accounting package already has built-in reports?